Mark TomlinsonProfessor in the Department of Psychology at Stellenbosch

 Nicholas is also interested in dissemination and scaling of ECD interventions in South Africa.
 He is a Sazburg Global Fellow and was a Hult Prize Finalist in 2015.

-Sarah Gordon is a junior researcher with Prevention Research.
+Sarah Gordon is a project manager on the Prevention Research team.
 She graduated from the University of Cape Town on the Deans Merit List with a Bachelor of Social Science in Psychology and Social Development.
-In 2014 she graduated (Cum Laude) with BA Psychology Honours from Stellenbosch University.
+In 2014 she graduated (Cum Laude) with a BA Psychology Honours from Stellenbosch University.
 Sarah started working for Stellenbosch University in 2014 as a tutor in the Psychology Department.

-While completing her MA thesis in Psychology at Stellenbosch University she joined Prevention Research in 2015.
+Sarah joined Prevention Research in 2015, while completing her MA thesis in Psychology at Stellenbosch University.
+Sarah’s work for Prevention Research began with working on the Data Collector Study (as a part of the Community Care Study), managing the Selemela Study in Lesotho as well as various other PAAIR Projects.
+Sarah now works as the project manager of the 7/8-year follow up of the Philani RCT.
+She aims to start her PhD in 2018.
 Her research interests include early childhood development, cognitive development, social development and social (friendship) networks.
-Sarah’s work for Prevention Research includes working on the Data Collector Study (as a part of the Community Care Study), managing the Selemela Study (as part of the Mphatlalatsane RCT) as well as various other PAAIR Projects.
-She aims to start her PhD next year (2017).

 Xanthe’s fields of interest include disability, psychopathology, and early child development, as well as academic communication.
 Xanthe works closely with the whole team to ensure that as many of the findings from Prevention Research studies are read by as many people from as many backgrounds as possible.

 Xanthe is currently involved in the CLAC2 project in Kisumu, Kenya, and has spent time working there over the past year.